100mslive/100ms-docs/common/faq.md

     - HLS encoding minutes (1,000 minutes)
 - Or if you use the recording feature
 - Or if you use external streaming (RTMP) feature
-- Or if use HD quality for webRTC, or HLS viewer or recording.
+- Or if use HD quality for WebRTC, or HLS viewer or recording.

 Please check our [pricing page](https://www.100ms.live/pricing) or [contact us](https://www.100ms.live/contact) for more information.